 If you are considering registering a name or a product, an initial trademark search will help you avoid potentially costly mistakes of lost marketing dollars, legal fees and future costs of maintaining and enforcing rights.

-A basic trademark search is your chance to “kick the tires,” and become familiar with both the potential problems and benefits prior to embarking on a long term commitment.
+A basic trademark search is your chance to “kick the tires,” and become familiar with both the potential problems and benefits prior to embarking on a long-term commitment.

-Here are a few important facts to consider in your search:
+A few important facts to consider in your search: